 This feature is mostly used to ensure that servers being added in a scale-up have enough time to fully deploy.
 The required minimum cooldown is not about how many servers you may add at once - all servers are added at the same time.
 It is about the complexity of the servers that you are adding.
 If the servers that you add are very complex, they need a longer minimum cooldown period in order to fully deploy.
 You should set the group minimum cooldown to the length of time that it takes for one server to fully deploy.

 When you set a policy Cooldown, you are restricting the executability of the policy by requiring a period of time to pass before the policy can be executed again - even if it is triggered by an event.
 A policy cooldown controls how often a single, specific, policy can be executed.
 For example, a scale-up policy cooldown restricts how often the scale-up is executed despite being triggered by an event, which allows scale-ups to fully deploy before another scale-up can occur.
 Conversely, a scale-down policy cooldown can allow for the graceful removal of servers by restricting the removal of too many servers at once even if multiple scale-downs are rapidly triggered.
 Policy cooldowns allow you to scale up fast and scale down slowly.

-The following graphs illustrates how cooldowns affect policy execution.
+The following graphs illustrate how cooldowns affect policy execution:

 Except where otherwise noted, content on this site is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License